Which Paints are Truly Safe?

 3. Mythic Paint

-In attempting to track the sale of this formula in North America I looked at a few possibilities:
+In attempting to track the sale of this formula in North America I looked at a few other possibilities:

 A commenter believes American Pride (by the same parent company as Mythic) may be similar, though the company was not responsive to attempts to contact them.

 ECOS, the new fan favorite, is tolerated as well as Mythic was.
 This is definitely my pick for a replacement paint.
 I have heard from multiple industry sources that the same scientist was involved in both brands, but there is sufficient evidence that they are not the same formula.
+I believe based on my use of both that ECOS is the closest match.

 Much Smarter Paint claims to have Mythic matched, but that appears to be a marketing statement, it is not a statement about the formula.
 I don’t know that this company has any basis to say that they matched the formula.